ibm-js/delite/docs/popup.md

 	...

 	// wrap the pop-up widget and position it offscreen so
-	// that it can be measured by the widget’s startup method popup.moveOffScreen(dropDown);
+	// that it can be measured by the widget’s initialization code popup.moveOffScreen(dropDown);

-	// if the pop-up has not been started yet, start it now if(dropDown.startup && !dropDown.started){
-		dropDown.startup();
-	}

 	// make the pop-up appear around my node popup.open({